 A later start time gives Berkley the opportunity to contact the teachers and determine who is able to come to work.
 It also supports the safety of our families by allowing the roads to clear a bit.
 In addition, it allows the school time to adjust to possible situations where a large portion of the staff is unable to drive to work.
-The early closing allows families to transport their children home in daylight.

 If only a handful of teachers are able to come in, then we will combine rooms and do our best to meet the needs of the children and families who need care.
-Teachers who cannot physically get to the school will use a personal or vacation day.